 - Many of these laneways are downtown in some of the most desirable neighbourhoods

 - There aren’t enough rental units on the market to service current demand, and Toronto’s population is only growing

 - Laneway houses would add rental units in downtown neighbourhoods where buildable land is at a premium

 What Exactly is a Laneway House?

-A laneway house is a residential structure built atop a garage, or built where a garage would be, with laneway access.
-These are generally modest 2 story structures that may add 600-1000 square feet of living space.
-For few key property owners in the city, a so-called microtower might be possible like this Vancouver example, but generally speaking we’re talking modest, modular designs.
+A laneway house is a residential structure built atop a garage or built where a garage would be, with laneway access.
+These are generally modest 2-story structures that may add 600-1000 square feet of living space.
+For a few key property owners in the city, a so-called microtower might be possible, like this Vancouver example, but generally speaking, we’re talking modest, modular designs.

 Vancouver as a case-study

-Here in Toronto, the proposed review is being headed by two local councilors and two organizations – Lanescape and Evergreen.
+Here in Toronto, the proposed review is being headed by two local councillors and two organizations – Landscape and Evergreen.
 Both organizations are dedicated to injecting sustainable building principles into urban planning, with the former focused solely on the planning of laneway houses within existing communities.